huncholane/kickstart/2_sorting_algorithms_class/leetcode/215_kth_largest_in_array/README.md

 - Do not sort first

-## Presort Solution
+## Solution 1 - Quick Select

 - Use quickselect
+  - O(n) on average
   - 3 way paritioning to combat repetitive numbers